top of page

 Lung cancers may initially respond very well to targeted therapy medications.
 However, patients almost always become resistant to the medication over time and their cancer progresses.

-If patients develop resistance to an ALK inhibitor, their healthcare provider may try a new medication.
-If the progression is localised, radiotherapy may be offered.
+If patients develop resistance to an ALK inhibitor, their healthcare provider may try a new medication or, If the progression is localised, radiotherapy may be offered.
 Chemotherapy may also be offered.

 Like other cancer medications, it can be expected that TKIs will produce side effects, although these are likely to be much less than the side effects of chemotherapy.
 Each of the TKIs will produce its own side effects – some effects may be mild, others may be uncomfortable and disrupt everyday life and others may be severe.

 Blood tests should be taken at regular intervals to ascertain whether the treatment is affecting vital organs.
-It may be necessary to reduce dosage, to pause treatment or, in severe cases, to stop the treatment.
+It may be necessary to reduce dosage, to pause treatment or, in severe cases, to change treatment.

-TKIs bring the possibility of having a good quality of life and of living progression-free without serious side effects for many years.
+TKIs bring the possibility of having a good quality of life and of living progression-free for many years.

 Are you a Health Care Professional?